-- 2) At the top of the list, click Select All to select all assets in the list. - 3) Click Approve Blocking Assets.
+- 2) At the top of the list, click Select All to select all assets in the list. - 3) In the action bar, click Approve Blocking Assets.

 Content Server approves the dependent assets and calculates their dependencies.
 If any of the dependent assets have their own dependencies, Content Server displays a list of the dependent assets' dependencies; again, click Select All, and then click Approve Blocking Assets.
 Continue this process until all dependencies for all assets are approved.